saurabhkhanolkar/Customer-Churn-Analytics/README.md

  3)Deploy the model in the form of a web application in the cloud.

  ## Outcomes expected:
- The application will aid the decision makers at an organization to plan out their marketing strategy focused on customer retention, eventually saving them a major chunk of time, resources and energy.
+ The application will enable the decision makers at an organization to plan out their marketing strategy focused on customer retention, eventually saving them a major chunk of time, resources and energy.